MicrosoftDocs/customer-insights/ci-docs/data/export-facebook.md

 1. Select **Save** to complete the connection.

 ### Refresh authentication for Facebook Ads connection

-Your authentication provided with a connection to Facebook Ads will be valid for 60 days.
-This is a limitation enforced by Facebook.
+The authentication of a connection to Facebook Ads is valid for 60 days, which is enforced by Facebook.
 You can refresh the authentication of a connection at any time.

 1. Go to **Settings** > **Connections**.

-1. Select the connection from the list of existsing connection you want to refresh the authentication by clicking **Edit**.
+1. Select the connection to reauthenticate from the list of connections and select **Edit**.

 1. Authenticate with Facebook Ads:

    1. Select **Continue with Facebook** to sign in to your Facebook Ads account.

-   1. Allow the **ads_management** permission after authenticating with Facebook in case it is not already given.
+   1. Allow the **ads_management** permission after authenticating with Facebook when asked for.

-1. Select **Save** to complete the update to the connection.
+1. Select **Save** to update the connection.

 ## Configure an export